SSH Commands Reference

 PubkeyAuthentication yes

-Restart SSH service after editing: sudo systemctl restart sshd
+Restart SSH after editing: sudo systemctl restart sshd.
+Always test from a second terminal before closing your active session.

 # Add to /etc/ssh/sshd_config